 A natural approach to knee and joint health includes ingredients that have been part of traditional medicine systems or integrative practice, but have been improved by recent cutting-edge research.
 It’s also important to use these nutrients in combination, because – strong as they are – what they accomplish together is even more impressive than what they can do on their own.

-First, let’s look at two of the strongest ingredients for relieving pain and inflammation available: curcumin and boswellia.
+First, let’s look at two of the strongest ingredients for relieving pain and inflammation: curcumin and boswellia.

 Curcumin, the active compound from turmeric (Curcuma longa), has long been used as a treatment for inflammatory diseases.
 One of its limiting factors, however, has been absorption.

-Boswellia, as mentioned in the knee osteoarthritis study, is another traditional herb that reduces inflammation and relieves pain.
+Boswellia (Boswellia serrata) is another traditional herb that reduces inflammation and relieves pain.
 The majority of anti-inflammatory activity in boswellia is linked to the array of boswellic acids in the extract.
 Research studies show that it’s especially potent at reducing the joint pain associated with arthritis.
 It does this by inhibiting the inflammatory enzyme, 5-LOX.
-But, make sure you look for a form of boswellia that is screened for compounds that interfere with beneficial activity, (make sure it has less than 5% (or even free of) beta boswellic acid, which can potentially promote, rather than block, inflammatory compounds) and includes at least 10% AKBA (acetyl-11-keto-β-boswellic acid).
-This greatly increases the strength of the extract.
-Standard boswellia extracts don’t.
-As a result, they’re not as effective.
+Boswellia also contains a compound – beta boswellic acid – that interferes with its inflammation-blocking activity.
+I believe the best boswellia should have the beta boswellic acid reduced to low levels and be standardized to contain AKBA (acetyl-11-keto-β-boswellic acid).
+This makes for a strong extract, but one that is different from standard boswellia extracts which aren’t as effective.